EZCORP, Inc. (NASDAQ:EZPW) Expected to Post Quarterly Sales of $197.72 Million

-Equities analysts expect EZCORP, Inc. (NASDAQ:EZPW) to post $197.72 million in sales for the current quarter, Zacks reports.
+Brokerages predict that EZCORP, Inc. (NASDAQ:EZPW) will post $197.72 million in sales for the current quarter, Zacks reports.
 Two analysts have made estimates for EZCORP’s earnings.
-The highest sales estimate is $199.52 million and the lowest is $195.92 million.
-EZCORP reported sales of $178.14 million during the same quarter last year, which indicates a positive year over year growth rate of 11%.
-The firm is expected to report its next earnings report on Wednesday, February 2nd.
+The lowest sales estimate is $195.92 million and the highest is $199.52 million.
+EZCORP posted sales of $178.14 million during the same quarter last year, which suggests a positive year over year growth rate of 11%.
+The company is expected to announce its next earnings report on Wednesday, February 2nd.

-On average, analysts expect that EZCORP will report full-year sales of $795.19 million for the current financial year, with estimates ranging from $790.17 million to $800.20 million.
-For the next year, analysts anticipate that the company will post sales of $870.09 million, with estimates ranging from $852.60 million to $887.58 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow EZCORP.
+On average, analysts expect that EZCORP will report full year sales of $795.19 million for the current year, with estimates ranging from $790.17 million to $800.20 million.
+For the next financial year, analysts forecast that the firm will report sales of $870.09 million, with estimates ranging from $852.60 million to $887.58 million.
+Zacks’ sales calculations are an average based on a survey of sell-side analysts that cover EZCORP.

 EZCORP (NASDAQ:EZPW) last released its earnings results on Wednesday, November 17th.
-The credit services provider reported $0.11 EPS for the quarter, topping the consensus estimate of ($0.03) by $0.14.
+The credit services provider reported $0.11 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.03) by $0.14.
+The firm had revenue of $192.44 million during the quarter, compared to analysts’ expectations of $174.50 million.
 EZCORP had a net margin of 1.18% and a return on equity of 3.17%.
-The firm had revenue of $192.44 million for the quarter, compared to the consensus estimate of $174.50 million.
-During the same quarter in the previous year, the firm earned $0.07 earnings per share.
+During the same period in the previous year, the company earned $0.07 EPS.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Royal Bank of Canada raised its stake in EZCORP by 42.8% during the third quarter.
-Royal Bank of Canada now owns 4,817 shares of the credit services provider’s stock valued at $36,000 after purchasing an additional 1,443 shares in the last quarter.
-Sigma Planning Corp raised its stake in EZCORP by 22.3% during the third quarter.
-Sigma Planning Corp now owns 13,158 shares of the credit services provider’s stock valued at $100,000 after purchasing an additional 2,400 shares in the last quarter.
-Metropolitan Life Insurance Co NY purchased a new stake in EZCORP during the third quarter valued at $102,000.
-Barrow Hanley Mewhinney & Strauss LLC purchased a new stake in EZCORP during the third quarter valued at $111,000.
-Finally, American Century Companies Inc. purchased a new stake in EZCORP during the second quarter valued at $96,000.
-85.87% of the stock is currently owned by institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Royal Bank of Canada lifted its holdings in shares of EZCORP by 42.8% during the 3rd quarter.
+Royal Bank of Canada now owns 4,817 shares of the credit services provider’s stock valued at $36,000 after acquiring an additional 1,443 shares in the last quarter.
+Sigma Planning Corp lifted its holdings in EZCORP by 22.3% in the 3rd quarter.
+Sigma Planning Corp now owns 13,158 shares of the credit services provider’s stock worth $100,000 after buying an additional 2,400 shares in the last quarter.
+Metropolitan Life Insurance Co NY acquired a new position in EZCORP in the 3rd quarter worth $102,000.
+Barrow Hanley Mewhinney & Strauss LLC acquired a new position in EZCORP in the 3rd quarter worth $111,000.
+Finally, American Century Companies Inc. acquired a new position in EZCORP in the 2nd quarter worth $96,000.
+Institutional investors and hedge funds own 85.87% of the company’s stock.

 About EZCORP